 - the average weekly/bi-weekly amount,

-- each support payment paid,
+- each spousal support payment paid,

-- the gross income from self-employment after deducting appropriate self-employment expenses,
+- the gross income from self-employment after deducting appropriate self-employment expenses, and

 - Determine an average weekly/bi-weekly amount for the month.